 After enjoying the quaint settlement, you can continue east on Route 518 to reach the waterfalls Barnafoss and Hraunfossar.

-Barnafoss is a rapid falls, twisting its way through a narrow canyon.
+Barnafoss is a rapid waterfall, twisting its way through a narrow canyon.

 Its name means ‘the Children’s Waterfall’ due to its macabre history of two boys falling from a since destroyed bridge to their deaths.